Bloomberg Television

-Bloomberg Television (on-air as Bloomberg) is an American-based pay television network focusing on business and capital market programming, owned by Bloomberg L.P.
+Bloomberg Television (on-air as Bloomberg) is an 24-hour (all around the clock) 7-days 1-week American international free-to-air cable terrestrial television financial and capital market television news network focusing on business and capital market programming, owned by diversified information and media private company Bloomberg L.P.
 It is distributed globally, reaching over 310 million homes worldwide.
-It is headquartered in New York City, with European headquarters in London and Asian headquarters in Hong Kong.
+It is headquartered in New York City, with European headquarters in London and Asian headquarters in Marina Bay Financial Centre, Singapore, Petronas Towers, Kuala Lumpur City Centre, Kuala Lumpur and Pacific Place Jakarta, Sudirman Central Business District, Jakarta.